CSCI-5619-Fall-2021/Lecture-11/README.md

 # Lecture 11: Spatial Input (Part 2)

-Detailed explanation of this code can be found in the lecture video (will be uploaded after class).
+Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/t/1_685de815).

 ## Topics